Harish4948/CVE_2019_15813-lab/README.md

-                       			README

-Intruction to run(No dependencies):
+# Intruction to run(No dependencies):

 		  1) Build the docker as follows:

 			docker build -t remote .

 		  2) Run the docker